Andyt-Nguyen/code_challenge/README.md

 ## Weirdness Calculator
 The application will be using the Giphy API to display dynamic results to the user.
-Within the API it will display a single result that depends on a scale between 0-10 and the user's search.
-When a result has diplayed the user will favorite one gif at a time for a single search term.
-After a minimum of 5 gifs have been favorited the user is then prompted to route to see there result.
+The API will return a single result that depends on a scale between 0-10 and the user's search.
+When a result has diplayed the user will favorite one gif at a time per search term.
+After a minimum of 5 gifs have been favorited the user is then prompted to route to see their result.

 ## Getting started
 ```